 Faculty working with centers have their appointment and tenure in a department.
 A faculty member's affiliation with a center shall be established either through work on the Center Council or on one of its committees.
 As appropriate (and in consultation with the home department and dean) this affiliation may be stipulated in a side letter to an appointment contract.
-Release time for work with a center is subject to the availability of resources and/or negotiations with the home department, the department chair, or the dean, the center chair shall provide written evaluations assessing work with a center for purpose of reappointment, promotion, merit and/or tenure decisions.
+Release time for work with a center is subject to the availability of resources and/or negotiations with the home department and dean.
+As requested by either the faculty member, the respective department, the department chair, or the dean, the center chair shall provide written evaluations assessing work with a center for purpose of reappointment, promotion, merit and/or tenure decisions.
 When such evaluations are requested and provided, they must be considered by all relevant personnel committees and administrators.